-The school's teams compete in the NCAA Division III in the Old Dominion Athletic Conference and the Centennial Conference for certain sporting activities, with 12 men's teams in the areas of baseball, basketball, cross country, football, golf, lacrosse, soccer, swimming, tennis, indoor and outdoor track & field, and wrestling, where the women's teams also compete in 12 sports including basketball, cross country, field hockey, golf, lacrosse, riding, soccer, swimming, tennis, indoor and outdoor track & field, and volleyball respectively.
+The school's teams compete in the NCAA Division III in the Old Dominion Athletic Conference and the Centennial Conference for certain sporting activities.
+The 12 men's teams include baseball, basketball, cross country, football, golf, lacrosse, soccer, swimming, tennis, indoor and outdoor track & field, and wrestling.
+The women's teams also compete in 12 sports including basketball, cross country, field hockey, golf, lacrosse, riding, soccer, swimming, tennis, indoor and outdoor track & field, and volleyball respectively.

 Sankofa House is one of W&L's theme houses, and more than just a place for folks to hang their hats.
 It is also a sanctuary for students of the African diaspora and their allies to foster community, friendships and activism.

 Every four years, the school sponsors the Washington and Lee Mock Convention.
 The university also hosts the Fancy Dress Ball, a formal black-tie event.
 Washington and Lee University has several mysterious societies including the Cadaver Society, the Sigma Society, and the Mongolian Minks, while Greek letter organizations play a major role in Washington and Lee's social scene.